 Children need dairy foods like milk, yoghurt and cheese for optimal growth and development.
+UHT milk is a handy alternative to regular milk when it is unable to be kept cold.
 If your child cannot tolerate dairy foods, use alternatives like calcium-fortified soy or rice drink, or soy yoghurt.
 One serve of dairy is 250ml of milk, 200g of yoghurt (one small tub) or 40g of cheese (two slices).

 Dairy ideas for the lunch box include:

 yoghurt – natural or fruit.
 Try freezing a tub of yoghurt and putting it in the lunch box.
 By lunchtime, it will have partially thawed and be ready to eat.
 Remember to include a spoon.

 milk – either cow’s milk or calcium-enriched legume/bean/cereal milk products.
 In the summer, try freezing milk overnight and wrap in a cloth for the lunch box to minimise the sweating.
 By lunchtime, it will be ready to drink.

 Include a food that is high in protein, such as some lean meat or poultry, fish, eggs, tofu, legumes/beans, or nuts and seeds.
 If your school has a nut-free policy, peanut butter and other nuts should not be included in your child’s lunch box.

 Some foods to choose from for your sandwich or snack include:

 sliced nut loaf, or tuna and olive loaf